• Home

 This one is a bit of a 🌶 spicy take 🌶, however I strongly believe that workspaces should have their own build steps, and other workspaces depending on those packages should consume the built artifacts.

 This one is particularly important when working with TypeScript, TypeScript doesn't usually understand package boundaries and will continue type checking down through code within dependencies.
-Not only does this mean that TS will do more work than is necessary - it can sometimes also lead to weird race conditions or generate definition files within the source directory.
+Not only does this mean that TS will do more work than is necessary - it can sometimes also lead to weird race conditions or generate definition files within the source directory[1]Jump to footnote.

 The only solid way I've found to avoid this pitfall is two changes: